bisgardo/concordium-docker/README.md

 ## Build and/or run using Docker Compose

+The project includes a full Docker Compose deployment for running a node and collector, optionally along with a set of related services (each of which is enabled individually).

+The setup is configured in [`docker-compose.yaml`](./docker-compose.yaml) and is thoroughly parameterized to work with any Concordium blockchain network.

-The setup relies on features that are only available in relatively recent versions of Docker Compose.
+It relies on features that are available only in relatively recent versions of Compose.
-The `requirements.txt` file specifies a compatible version (the latest v1 release at the time of this writing) which may be installed (preferably in a [virtualenv](https://docs.python.org/3/library/venv.html)) using `pip install -r requirements.txt`.
+The `requirements.txt` file pins a compatible version (the latest v1 release at the time of this writing) which may be installed (preferably in a [virtualenv](https://docs.python.org/3/library/venv.html)) using `pip install -r requirements.txt`.
 The setup has not yet been tested with [Compose v2](https://docs.docker.com/compose/cli-command/).

-To run a node and collector with genesis `mainnet-0` on the mainnet network, adjust and run the following command:
+To build and run a node/collector, and Node Dashboard on the mainnet network, adjust and run the following command:

 ```shell
 NODE_NAME=my_node \